 - Enter the estimated size of the company according to the total number of employees.

-Most compensation data is calculated using the salary reports entered by people.
+Authorities calculate using the salary reports entered by people.
 However, some companies also include their salaries at times.

 The site also displays the most common benefits companies offer to technical writers.
 Some of the most common benefits given to technical writers include referral programs, health insurance, disability insurance, AD&D insurance, and 401k matching.